Privacy statement

 Amendment of personal information

-The IP Act provides an individual with a right to apply for an amendment to a document that contains that individual's personal information if that document contains information that is inaccurate, incomplete, out of date or misleading.
+The RTI Act provides an individual with a right to apply for an amendment to a document that contains that individual's personal information if that document contains information that is inaccurate, incomplete, out of date or misleading.

 You may apply to amend your personal information by downloading the Information Privacy Personal Information Amendment Application and sending the completed form via email to enquiry@qpc.qld.gov.au